temporalio/cli/docs/cmd-options/codec-auth.md

 	- cli
 ---

+Alias: **-n**
 Sets the authorization header on requests to the Codec Server.